ryanfarber/pmp/README.md

 # pmp
 Map ports using PMP (NAT Port Mapping Protocol)

-This is a wrapper of [nat-pmp](https://www.npmjs.com/package/nat-pmp)
+This is a fork of [nat-pmp](https://www.npmjs.com/package/nat-pmp).
+Added async/await and easier methods.

 ## usage
 ```javascript